CONTACT ME FOR AN APPOINTMENT

 $10.00 off each session

-does not apply to 30 minute sessions or purchased gift certificates
+does not apply to 30 minute sessions, gift certificates, or advanced purchase deals

 Gift certificates available.